-We continue to honor her legacy by presenting the fifth annual Jennifer Dunn-Thomson Scholarship through the Jennifer Dunn-Thomson Fund for America's Future.
-The $5,000 scholarship will be awarded to a female college student who embodies Jennifer's values of leadership, commitment to public service and personal values.
-The recipient of the scholarship may use the money to pay for tuition or an internship on Capitol Hill in Washington, D.C.
-WPC will help the recipient with an internship placement with a member of Congress.
+We continue to honor her legacy by presenting the sixth annual Jennifer Dunn-Thomson Scholarship.
+Scholarships up to $10,000 will be awarded to female college students who embody Jennifer's values of leadership, commitment to public service and personal values.
+Recipients of the scholarship may use the money to pay for tuition or an internship on Capitol Hill in Washington, D.C.
+WPC will help the recipients with an internship placement with a member of Congress.

 Applicants must be female and enrolled as an undergraduate or graduate student during the 2016-2017 academic year.
 They must have completed their first year of education at an institution of higher learning. applicants must hold an above-average GPA with good oral and written communication skills.